MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

 -----------

 To check the error for test dataset, use the setting below.
-And for running test mode, you need to copy the :gray:`train_list` file generated in :ref:`gen_test_data` section to this folder and change filename to :gray:`test_list`.
+And for running test mode, you need to copy the :code:`train_list` file generated in :ref:`gen_test_data` section to this folder and change filename to :code:`test_list`.
-Input files introduced in this section can be found in :gray:`SIMPLE-NN/examples/SiO2/error_check`.
+Input files introduced in this section can be found in :code:`SIMPLE-NN/examples/SiO2/error_check`.

 ::